alexeygrigorev/mlwiki.org/index.php/Preferential_Independence.md

 ---
-title: "Preferential Independence"
 layout: default
 permalink: /index.php/Preferential_Independence
+tags:
+- multi-criteria-decision-aid
+title: Preferential Independence
 ---

-# Preferential Independence

 ## Preferential Independence
 The preference independence principle is an important principle from [MCDA](MCDA) for choosing criteria: they should be preferential independent.